Last Updated on March 5, 2021 by Jeremy

 - Other Styles of Wine – Focusing on sparkling (Champagne, Cava, etc) and fortified wines (port, sherry).

 As mentioned at the beginning of this article, we joined WSET Level Two because we thought we had a relatively good understanding of some aspects of wine.
 This amounted to almost everything in the first two sections (in fact, we took a Level 2 practice test ahead of time and barely missed an answer in either of these sections).
-The third section, all about grape varietials, was our unknown unknown, and just so happened to be the bulk of the class and, by extension, the exam questions (naturally, we did horribly on this section in a practice test even when accounting for the multiple-choice nature of the exam).
+The third section, all about grape varietials, was our unknown unknown, and just so happened to be the bulk of the class and, by extension, the bulk of the WSET exam questions (naturally, we did horribly on this section in a practice test even when accounting for the multiple-choice nature of the exam).

 In any given week, we'd take a deep, 2 1/2 hour dive into about four to six grape varietals and discuss things like the characteristics of the grape, regions in the world where it is grown, PDOs within those regions, the climate and terroir of said locations, flavor expressions and how they vary by ripeness or aging, and of course, tasting selected varietals as well.